mathisbot/homomorph-rust/README.md

     cargo doc
     ```

+## Features

+- `no_rand`: Allow user to implement a fallback to getrandom on unsupported targets

 ## Bare metal

 The crates partially supports `no_std` environments: it uses `Vec` a lot, so it relies on an external `alloc` crate.
 As each bit ciphered takes up a lot of space, storing ciphered objects on the stack wouldn't be possible (at least on low end machines).
 This is why the heap is needed here.